 • Honour based violence is a 'crime or incident, which has or may have been committed to protect or defend the honour of the family and/or community'.
 It is important to be alert to signs of distress and indications such as self-harm, absence from setting, infections resulting from female genital mutilation, isolation from peers, being monitored by family, not participating in setting activities, unreasonable restrictions at home.
-Where it is suspected that a child/young person is at risk form Honour based violence.
-At the Orchard nursery we will report those concerns to the appropriate agency in order to prevent this form of abuse taking place.
+Where it is suspected that a child/young person is at risk from Honour based violence, the Orchard Nursery will report those concerns to the appropriate agency in order to prevent this form of abuse taking place.